 The investment offer is a purchase of limited liability company units ("Units") in the Company.
-Each Unit represents an investment of \$10,000.
+Each Unit represents an investment of \$5,000.
 An investment can be made with a minimum purchase of five (5) Units.
 The Manager, however, reserves the right, in its sole and absolute discretion, to sell fractions of a Unit.
-The capital contribution must be made in cash, property or services, and may be paid by bank wire transfer, personal check, cashier's check, money order, or the deliverable of property or services.
+The capital contribution must be made in cash and may be paid by bank wire transfer, personal check, cashier's check or money order or in property.
 (See "How to Invest.")